carolinedotxyz/dp_sgd_classification/docs/notebooks/celeba_eyeglasses_workflow.md

 4. Analyzes the processed dataset

 ### Running
 Open and run all cells in `notebooks/celeba_eyeglasses_workflow.ipynb` on a fresh kernel.
+You must run this notebook before launching training scripts; it produces required artifacts (subset, processed images, and stats).

 ### Outputs
 - Subset under `data/celeba/subsets/eyeglasses_balanced_20k/`
 - Processed under `data/celeba/processed/eyeglasses_balanced_20k_64/`
-- Plots and CSVs saved alongside the data roots
+- Stats files and plots saved alongside the data roots

+These are intentionally produced in-notebook to keep the workflow observable and instructional.